ls-ludwig-lab/scmtMMB/README.md

-# Single-Cell Mitochondrial Mutational bureden analysis
+# Single-Cell Mitochondrial Mutational burden analysis

-*Yu-Hisn Hsieh*
+*Yu-Hsin Hsieh*

 This repository contains code needed to reproduce analyses and figures for the following work: